 That’s doubly true when it comes to what you pay for car insurance.
 A new car is always more expensive to insure than a reliable used car that’s two or three years old.

-In fact, The Zebra’s research found that buying a used car will save you about 12% on insurance on average versus buying a new car.
+In fact, The Zebra’s research found that buying a used car will save you an average of 18% on insurance premiums versus buying a new car.

 If you’re looking to buy a used car, be sure to read our simple 7-step guide before you get started shopping!